cyee00/FinalProject/README.md

   * I also started programming the food being eaten (i.e. Snake touching Food), but couldn't get it working right.

 #### Day 8
+  * Continued trying to work on the Snake movement.
+  * Found the source of the problem to be the looping of SnakePart's display().
+Tried using loop() and noLoop(), but didn't work.